jbloomlab/seqneut-pipeline/README.md

 If at some point you want to updated the version of the pipeline, simply `cd` into the `seqneut-pipeline` subdirectory and pull or checkout the version you want.

 To use the pipeline, you then need to add a few things to your main-level repo.
-The first is a top-level `Snakefile` that includes `seqneut-pipeline`, reads in your configuration, file, and contains as some of its targets the outputs of `seqneut-pipeline`.
+The first is a top-level `Snakefile` that includes your configuration, `seqneut-pipeline`, and outputs of `seqneut-pipeline` as targets of the `all` rule.
 So minimally that top-level `Snakefile` should contain the following lines (it can also contain additional stuff if you also have it running project-specific analyses on the output of the pipeline):
 ```
+import os

 configfile: "config.yml"

-include: "seqneut-pipeline/seqneut-pipeline.smk"
+include: os.path.join(config["seqneut-pipeline"], "seqneut-pipeline.smk")

 rule all:
     input: